-Prerequisite: Administration of Justice 381, 382, 383, and 384, each with a grade of "C" or better, or equivalent Basic POST Certified Academy.
+Prerequisite: Administration of Justice 260 with a grade of "C" or better, or equivalent Basic POST Certified Academy.

 This course prepares current law enforcement officers to operate radar- and laser-based vehicle speed measurement devices.
 Topics include scientific principles, operational considerations, device operation, and legal considerations.
 (FT) Not applicable to the Associate Degree.